Financial needs versus wants: How to tell them apart and why its important

 How to simplify the prioritization process

 When introducing a new financial habit or routine, anticipate the needed commitment.
-To make the transition smoother, decide in advance what you’re willing to sacrifice to accommodate it.
+Decide in advance what you’re willing to sacrifice to accommodate it.
 For example, to save more, consider cutting back on dining out or entertainment expenses.
 Or, if you already have an established financial routine, pinpoint an aspect to prioritize.

 For instance, if you’re budgeting, you might prioritize allocating a larger portion toward debt repayment or emergency savings.

 As you make plans, make sure to stick with at least minimum payments on any debts you have.
-Keep an eye on your credit report, dispute incorrect items as necessary and seek debt relief if you still can’t manage debt.
+Keep an eye on your credit report, dispute incorrect items as necessary and consider working with a credit repair company if you’ve fallen significantly behind.

 Next steps